helgoboss/helgobox/doc/user-guide.md

   that the floating window is active.
 If it's displayed within the FX chain window, _focused_ means that the FX chain window is currently open and the FX instance is the currently selected FX in that FX chain.
 Of course, this flag doesn't have any effect if you chose _&lt;Focused&gt;_ FX.

+Only available for the few targets that need polling (= regular value querying) in order to support automatic feedback in all cases:

+- **Poll for feedback:** This makes ReaLearn query the current target value every few milliseconds in order to send up-to-date feedback to your controller at all times.
+This is not necessary for most targets because usually ReaLearn takes advantage of REAPER's internal notification system to get notified about target value changes (which is great for performance).
+For the few targets for which it is, this option is enabled by default in order to give you the best feedback experience out-of-the-box.
+In the probably rare case that the polling causes performance issues, you can untick this checkbox.
+    - For most targets, if you untick this checkbox, automatic feedback for that target will simply stop working.
+This means you will not receive up-to-date feedback anymore whenever you change the target value within REAPER itself (not using ReaLearn).
+    - The "FX: Set parameter value" target is an exception.
+Automatic feedback will still work, even without *Poll for feedback* enabled.
+But in the following corner cases it might not:
+        - If the FX is on the monitoring FX chain.
+        - If you change a preset from within the FX GUI.

 All other UI elements in this section depend on the chosen target type.